engineer template

 **my approach:**

-- Trace the request end-to-end before writing code
+- Trace the request end-to-end before writing code.
+I want to see every hop.

 **what good looks like (my taste):**